williankeller/magento2-facebook-pixel/README.md

 ## Support

-If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/magestat/magento2-facebook-pixel/issues).
+If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/williankeller/magento2-facebook-pixel/issues).

-Need help setting up or want to customize this extension to meet your business needs?
-Please open an issue and if we like your idea we will add this feature for free.

 © Magestat.